yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-008_Remove_Product_From_Cart.md

 ---

 ## ✅ Expected Result

-- Selected product is removed from the cart
+Selected product is removed from the cart
-- Product no longer appears in the cart list
-- Cart total is updated accordingly
-- Cart icon is updated (if applicable)
-- No errors occur during the removal process